 Here at Hackworth, we offer a wide variety of different sign and banner printing options.
-We can produce all different signage types such as backlit, way finding, entrance, point of purchase, site signs, wall graphics, and window clings as well as ADA (American Disabilities Act) signs.
-And with all these printing options, there are two ways of which we can produce these signs: vinyl and digital print.
+We can produce all different signage types such as back-lit, way finding, entrance, point of purchase, site signs, wall graphics, and window clings as well as ADA (American Disabilities Act) signs.
+With all these printing options, there are two ways of producing these signs: vinyl and digital print.

-Each has their own advantages and disadvantages depending on what type of signage.
-However, when it comes to comparing how long they last in serving your business, you must know their differences.
+Each has its own advantages and disadvantages depending on what type of signage.
+However, in comparing how long they last in serving your business, you must know their differences.

 Here are the types of vinyl and their life expectancies:

-- Cast – this is a much higher quality of the calendared type of vinyl; this material often has the longest life expectancy ranging from 5-12 years
+- Cast–this is a much higher quality of the calendared type of vinyl; this material often has the longest life expectancy ranging from 5 to 12 years

 Digitally Printed Signs